 As a fully remote team, we've had fun getting creative with how we recognize achievements, accomplishments, and when someone goes the extra mile to help someone out.
-We integrated Bonusly with Slack, which makes it super easy for us to give bonuses and keep recognition visible, but it's really the personal touches that make recognition all the more meaningful and effective.
-We love creating extra-special rewards that are specific to our team's unique culture.
-For instance, we use Cameo to get celebrity shout-outs for our teammates that are funny, unexpected, and memorable—Rebecca Black, Sean Astin, and Flavor Flav have all made appearances at team meetings in the past year!
+We integrated Bonusly with Slack, which makes it super easy for us to give bonuses and keep recognition visible.
+Still, it's really the personal touches that make recognition all the more meaningful and effective.
+We love creating extra special rewards specific to our team's unique culture.
+For instance, we use Cameo to get celebrity shout-outs for our teammates that are funny, unexpected, and memorable – Rebecca Black, Sean Astin, and Flavor Flav have all made appearances at team meetings in the past year!

 Start building a recognition-rich culture today

 With those points in mind, you can implement your own unique and creative employee recognition ideas and start building a recognition-rich organizational culture.